huaminghuangtw/Weekly-Mindware-Update/2024/temp.md

 Ten minutes, once gone, are gone for good.

-The Anti-To-Do List — "All I want to know is where I'm going to die, so I'll never go there." — Charlie Munger → Invert the problem.
+The Anti-To-Do List — "All I want to know is where I'm going to die, so I'll never go there." — Charlie Munger &rarr; Invert the problem.
 Identify the traps.
 Avoid stupidity.
 Complex problems are sometimes better solved backwards.

 We waste time looking for the perfect lover, instead of creating the perfect love.